Travis Wilson (wide receiver)

-Travis Wilson (born February 11, 1984) is a former American football wide receiver in the National Football League for the Cleveland Browns, Denver Broncos and Dallas Cowboys.
-He was drafted by the Cleveland Browns in the third round of the 2006 NFL Draft.
-He played college football at Oklahoma.
+Travis Wilson (born February 11, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Cleveland Browns, Denver Broncos and Dallas Cowboys.
+He was selected by the Browns in the third round of the 2006 NFL draft.
+He played college football for the Oklahoma Sooners.

-Early years
+Early life

 Wilson attended Creekview High School.
 As a junior, he had 27 receptions for 400 yards and 7 touchdowns.

 As a senior, he was rated as one of the nation's top 25 receivers, setting school single-season records with 42 catches for 1,098 yards (26.1 avg.) and fourteen touchdowns.
 He also was a cornerback, making 17 tackles and 4 interceptions.
 He returned five kickoffs for 166 yards, including an 87-yard kickoff return for a touchdown and a 77-yard punt return for a touchdown.

 He also practiced track and basketball.

 College career

 Wilson accepted a football scholarship from the University of Oklahoma.
 As a freshman, he played in 8 games, making 5 receptions for 50 yards (10.0-yard avg.) and one touchdown.

 As a sophomore, he appeared in 14 games with 2 starts.
 He had 25 receptions for 295 yards (11.8-yard avg.) and 4 touchdowns.

 As a junior, he had a breakout season, playing in 13 games with 8 starts.
 He registered 50 receptions (thirteenth in school history) for 660 yards (13.2-yard avg.), 11 touchdown receptions (second in school history) and 9 kickoff returns for 135 yards.

 As a senior, he suffered a mid-season injury that limited him to 25 receptions for 310 yards (12.4-yard avg.), one touchdown, 2 carries for 61 yards, one rushing touchdown and 9 kickoff returns for 168 yards (18.7-yard avg.).

 Despite sharing time with three other future NFL receivers -- Mark Clayton, Mark Bradley, and Brandon Jones, he finished his career as one of the top receivers in school history, with 105 receptions (eighth in school history) for 1,315 yards (thirteenth in school history) and 17 touchdowns (second in school history) in 42 games; he started 17.
 He returned 18 kicks for 303 yards, and rushed for 77 yards, scoring one touchdown.
 He was a University Studies major.